Update: Lumina Borealis in Kingston has been discontinued. We will keep you informed of changes to their schedule.

 Should You Go to Lumina Borealis?

 Yes!
-The event is on this year until Feb 4.
+The event runs from December 1 until Feb 19.
 We highly recommend attending this wonderful experience.
 One thing we were apprehensive about was being on a timed ticket.
 We hate nothing more than being rushed through an experience, especially when it means telling the kids to hurry up when they are obviously enjoying themselves.
 We are happy to report that this was not the case at all.
 The timed entry is meant to control overcrowding, but once you are inside, you can enjoy the show at your own pace.

 Both the boys gave it two thumbs up!
 C even commented that it was better than the light show in San Ignacio Mini, Argentina and he enjoyed it more than Petra by Night in Jordan.
 So, there you have it.
 What are you waiting for?
-Buy your ticket now and enjoy Lumina Borealis with kids this winter.
+Buy your ticket now and enjoy Lumina Borealis Kingston this winter!